uxuimercergroup/generator-evolution/README.md

 The Evolution Tool Box utilizes the following technologies:

-- Node.js (npm) Runtime Environment
+- Node.js - Runtime Environment
+- NPM - Package Manager
-- Yo Scaffolding Generator
+- Yo - Scaffolding Generator
-- Grunt.js Task Runner
+- Grunt - Task Runner
-- Handlebars.js Templating Engine
+- Handlebars - Templating Engine
-- Sass CSS Preprocessor
+- Sass - CSS Preprocessor

 **NOTE: Please refer to the [Evolution Tool Box wiki](https://github.com/uxuimercergroup/evolution/wiki/Evolution-Tool-Box) for the latest dependency versions that are in use by the Evolution Tool Box development enviroment.**